CyberGen49/discord-chatgpt-v2/README.md

 # discord-chatgpt-v2
-A Discord bot allowing users to interact with OpenAI's large-language models.
+A Discord bot allowing users to interact with OpenAI or Deepseek's large-language models.

 ![Sample](/sample.png)